Rafa Márquez confesses how Guardiola ran him from Barcelona

 “I was no longer making plans, Pep told me to leave”: Rafa Márquez

-“I was injured in the Champions League semi-final against Chelsea in 2009, the year the sextete was won.
+“I was injured in the Champions League semi-final against Chelsea in 2009, the year they won the sixth.
 I was a starter, but when I return from the injury, Pep stops taking me into account, He would take me to the games, but he would send me to the stands”, Márquez recalled, in the Spanish program El Chiringuito.

 It may interest you: The club that would pay 100 million euros for ‘Chucky’ Lozano